magento/devdocs/src/guides/v2.4/graphql/queries/gift-registry-types.md

 Attribute |  Data Type | Description
 --- | --- | ---
-`dynamic_attributes_metadata` | [[GiftRegistryDynamicAttributeMetadataInterface](#giftregistrydynamicattributemetadataInterface)] | An array of attributes that define elements of the gift registry.
+`dynamic_attributes_metadata` | [[GiftRegistryDynamicAttributeMetadataInterface](#GiftRegistryDynamicAttributeMetadataInterface)] | An array of attributes that define elements of the gift registry.
 Each attribute is specified as a code-value pair
-`id` | ID! | The ID assigned to the gift registry `label` | String! | The display name of the gift registry type
+`label` | String! | The display name of the gift registry type `uid` | ID! | The unique ID assigned to the gift registry

-### GiftRegistryDynamicAttributeMetadataInterface attributes {#giftregistrydynamicattributemetadataInterface}
+### GiftRegistryDynamicAttributeMetadataInterface attributes {#GiftRegistryDynamicAttributeMetadataInterface}

 {% include graphql/gift-registry-dynamic-interface.md %}